News

 5 Things You Should Know About Building A Second Story Home Addition - Square One Construction blog

-Second story addition vs. ground-floor addition vs. moving
+Second story vs. ground-floor addition vs. moving

-| Factor | Second story addition | Ground-floor addition | Buying a new home | |---|---|---|---| | Keeps you in the neighbourhood | Yes | Yes | Usually no | | Requires available lot space | No | Yes — often the blocker | Not applicable | | Preserves backyard / outdoor space | Yes | Reduces it | Varies | | Typical disruption to daily life | High (you may need temp housing) | Moderate | None | | Customization to your family's needs | Full | Full | Limited to what's on market | | Land transfer tax | No | No | Yes | | Timeline range | Multiple months | Multiple months | 60–90 days to close |
+| Factor | Second story | Ground-floor addition | Buying a new home | |---|---|---|---| | Stay in your neighbourhood | Yes | Yes | Usually no | | Needs available lot space | No | Yes — often the blocker | N/A | | Keeps your backyard | Yes | Reduces it | Varies | | Disruption to daily life | High (often need temp housing) | Moderate | None | | Built around your family | Fully | Fully | Limited to what's listed | | Land transfer tax | No | No | Yes | | Timeline | Several months | Several months | 60–90 days to close |

 2. Zoning and permits in Metro Vancouver